100+ Descriptive Words for Resume & How to Use Them

 Descriptive Words for Resume

-Hence, you want to be very selective of the language you choose for the resume.
-If you are looking to strengthen the impression your resume makes, try inserting a few powerful descriptive words, adjectives, and action verbs.
-This simple step will transform your resume’s tone of voice and the effect it makes on the hiring manager.
-In today’s guide, an expert of our resume services online will show you:
+Hence, you want to be very selective of the language you choose for the resume and include proper resume adjectives to catch a hiring manager's attention.
+If you are looking to strengthen the impression your resume makes, try inserting a few strong resume adjectives in skills section.
+This simple step will transform your resume's tone of voice and the effect it has on the hiring manager.
+In today's guide, an expert from our team will show you:

 Want to get your resume improved immediately?

 The way your resume is written determines the quality of interview calls you end up getting.
-An error-free, keyword-optimized, accomplishment-driven resume draws more attention of recruiters, thus opening the doors for more opportunities.
+An error-free, keyword-optimized, accomplishment-driven resume draws more attention from recruiters, thus opening the doors for more opportunities.
 Want a professional resume that effectively markets you for the desired position?
 Getting one has never been easier – our meticulous writers will create a custom resume based on your expectations and career goals.
-We guarantee excellent quality of writing, prompt customer support and full satisfaction or rewrite.
+We guarantee excellent quality of writing, prompt customer support, and satisfaction or rewriting.

 Why use strong resume language?

-✓ To emphasize your contribution.
-Weak and vague resume language tends to downplay your real successes on the workplace.
-Compare: ‘Sorted out customer files’ vs ‘Implemented the new organizational system for customer files maintenance’.
+- To emphasize your contribution.
+Weak and vague resume language tends to downplay your real successes in the workplace.
+Compare: ‘Sorted out customer files' vs ‘Implemented the new organizational system for customer files maintenance'.

-✓ To catch the reader’s wandering eye.
-Obviously, Directed, Pioneered and Created is more likely to grab the reader’s attention than Managed, Started or Responsible for.
-Thus, you’ll get the attention that your contribution deserves.
+- To catch the reader's wandering eye.
+Directed, Pioneered, and Created is more likely to grab the reader's attention than Managed, Started, or Responsible for.
+Thus, you'll get the attention that your contribution deserves.

 Descriptive words for resume summary

-Here are the exact words for you to choose from.
+The following adjectives are for you to choose from.

 Examples: